westerndigitalcorporation/YOLOv3-in-PyTorch/README.md

 ## Getting Started

 Before cloning the repo to your local machine, make sure that `git-lfs` is installed.
-See details about `git-lfs', see [this link](https://www.atlassian.com/git/tutorials/git-lfs#installing-git-lfs).
+See details about `git-lfs`, see [this link](https://www.atlassian.com/git/tutorials/git-lfs#installing-git-lfs).

 After `git-lfs` is installed.
 Run the following command to see sample detection results.
 ```